Signal (software): Since 2018: Signal Technology Foundation

 On 21 February 2018, Moxie Marlinspike and WhatsApp co-founder Brian Acton announced the formation of the Signal Technology Foundation, a 501(c)(3) nonprofit organization whose mission is "to support, accelerate, and broaden Signal's mission of making private communication accessible and ubiquitous".
 Acton started the foundation with $50 million in funding and became the foundation's executive chairman after leaving WhatsApp's parent company Facebook in September 2017.
 Marlinspike continued as Signal Messenger's first CEO.
 As of 2020, Signal ran entirely on donations, as a nonprofit.

 Between November 2019 and February 2020, Signal added iPad support, view-once images and videos, stickers, and reactions.
 They also announced plans for a new group messaging system and an "experimental method for storing encrypted contacts in the cloud."

 Signal was reportedly popularized in the United States during the George Floyd protests.
 Heightened awareness of police monitoring led protesters to use the platform to communicate.
 Black Lives Matter organizers had used the platform "for several years".
 During the first week of June, the encrypted messaging app was downloaded over five times more than it had been during the week prior to the murder of George Floyd.
 In June 2020, Signal Foundation announced a new feature that enables users to blur faces in photos, in response to increased federal efforts to monitor protesters.

 On 7 January 2021, Signal saw a surge in new user registrations, which temporarily overwhelmed Signal's capacity to deliver account verification messages.
 CNN and MacRumors linked the surge with a WhatsApp privacy policy change and a Signal endorsement by Elon Musk and Edward Snowden via Twitter.
+The surge was also tied to the attack on the United States Capitol.
 International newspapers reported similar trends in the United Arab Emirates.
 Reuters reported that more than 100,000 people had installed Signal between 7 and 8 January.

 Between 12 and 14 January 2021, the number of Signal installations listed on Google Play increased from over 10 million to over 50 million.

 On 15 January 2021, due to the surge of new users, Signal was overwhelmed with the new traffic and was down for all users.
 On the afternoon of 16 January, Signal announced via Twitter that service had been restored.

 On 10 January 2022, Moxie Marlinspike announced that he was stepping down from his role as CEO of Signal Messenger.
 He continues to remain on the Signal Foundation's board of directors and Brian Acton has volunteered to serve as interim CEO during the search for a new CEO.

 In August 2022, Signal notified 1900 users that their data had been affected by the Twilio breach including user phone numbers and SMS verification codes.
 At least one journalist had his account re-registered to a device he did not control as a result of the attack.

+In September 2022 Signal Messaging LLC announced that AI researcher and noted critic of big tech Meredith Whittaker would fill the newly created position of president.